CREW at BMS

 What is the Purpose of Crew at BMS?

 Crew classes address four specific areas:

-- Positive Culture: Build and maintain a positive school culture, climate, and community that connects to and serves the broader community.
+- Positive Culture & Relationships: Build and maintain a positive school culture, relationships, climate, and community that connects to each other and serves the broader community.

 - Academic Advisement: Facilitate goal setting to develop college and career readiness.

 - Character Development: Develop and maturate Habits of a Scholar (character skills) and support social-emotional learning.

 - Adventure: Foster risk, fun, creativity and wellbeing.

 How Is Crew Being Implemented at BMS?

 At Basalt Middle School, Crew is implemented as a thirty-minute period four days a week.
 Students and teachers work together to build culture, character, and academic skills.
 Each Crew section includes one teacher-advisor and between 14 to 16 students.
 Building strong relationships is a central focus of the program so that every student in the school has both an adult advocate as well as a peer support network.
 On Mondays and Fridays, Crews primarily focus on setting goals, creating learning plans for the week, and reflecting on student successes and areas for improvement.
 Tuesday and Thursday lessons often are more literacy based and focus on specific learning outcomes.
 Crew times are be structured lessons with clear learning objectives for succesful outcomes.

 Why Do Schools Have Crew or Advisory Programs?